prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-max.md

 #### Step 2: Create MAXMediationInterstitialUtils
 {:.no_toc}

-The `MAXMediationInterstitialUtils` is a helper class, wich performs certain utilty work for the `MediationInterstitialAdUnit `, like passing the targeting keywords to the adapters and checking the visibility of the ad view.
+The `MAXMediationInterstitialUtils` is a helper class, which performs certain utilty work for the `MediationInterstitialAdUnit `, like passing the targeting keywords to the adapters and checking the visibility of the ad view.

 #### Step 3: Create MediationInterstitialAdUnit
 {:.no_toc}